EventSaucePHP/ObjectHydrator/README.md

 convert this into Command or Query object.
 The library is designed to follow a convention and does __not__ validate input.

+The object hydration can be achieved a **zero** expense, due to a ahead-of-time resolving of hydration steps using an [optimized dumper](#maximizing-performance).

 #### Quick links:

 - [**Design goals**](#design-goals)